What if you could get good, tasty, healthy, AND cheap food for your dorm room? This personal trainer and nutrition specialist explains how.

 Take advantage of coupons and pricing apps

-Coupons are one of the best ways save on healthy food.
+Coupons are one of the best ways to save on healthy food.
 The local papers are packed with manufacturer coupons, and many brands are now promoting newer, less-processed foods, allowing you to save big on the stuff you want most.

 You can also use grocery pricing apps that direct you toward the best deals and might even give you cash back for shopping.